 Commercial Auto Insurance:

 If your nonprofit uses cars, trucks, and vans in your daily operations, they will not be covered by a personal auto insurance policy.
-A commercial auto policy provides liability coverage that will pay for damages to third-party property or injuries resulting from accidents involving your vehicles.
+A commercial auto insurance policy provides liability coverage that will pay for damages to third-party property or injuries resulting from accidents involving your vehicles.
 You’ll also be able to add coverage for any medical bills of your own and damages that your vehicles may incur.

 What Does It Cost?